idealo/imagededup/README.md

 ```

 ### Feature generation
-It might be desirable to only generate the hashes/cnn encodings for a given image or all images in the directory instead of directly deduplicating using find_duplicates.
-Features can be generated for a directory of images or for a single image.
+It might be desirable to only generate the hashes/cnn encodings for a given image or all images in the directory instead
+ of directly deduplicating using find_duplicates.
+Features can be generated for a directory of images or for a single
+ image.
+There are two levels at which feature generation can be done:
+- For all images in a directory
+- For a single image

-#### For all images in a directory
+#### Feature generation for all images in a directory
 To generate encodings for all images in an image directory, the common api is:
 ```python
 from imagededup.methods import <method-name>